threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_interstellar.md

 ## Part 4: Trading Digital Currencies for TFT

-Now that the account is set up and funded and you have the TFT asset listed in your account with a trustline you can now start trading TFT.
+Now that the account is set up and funded and you have the TFT asset listed in your account with a trustline you could now start trading TFT.

 * Click Trading in the left sidebar